datamindedbe/academy_git/README.md

 ### 2.2 Run the Lab

-To run the lab (locally or from a VM), you need to build the Docker image of the exercise environment (powered by TTYD) with:
+To run the lab (locally or from a VM), you need to build the Docker image of the exercise environment with:
 ```
 docker build -t git-introduction-training:latest .
 ```